| View previous topic :: View next topic |

 Intel Burn Test is the most thorough test for Intel processors.
 Most overclockers and benchmarkers use it to test for stability as it is both fast and thorough.
 It will generate maximum heat, and if a proceessor passes ten runs of it then it is stable enough for anything you throw at it.

-Prime 95 can be good, but I found when running Folding@Home that P95 didn't generate errors that F@H generated, and I am sure there are other apps that will crash windows when P95 says the system is stable. _________________ OMG, I finally found out what's wrong with my brain:
+Prime 95 can be good, but I found when running Folding@Home that P95 didn't generate errors that F@H generated, and I am sure there are other apps that will crash windows when P95 says the system is stable. _________________ My graphics card database can be found at http://www.gpuzoo.com.

 Debs |